-Like the JUMP instruction, set the program counter to the target given in the destination, whether relative or absolute.
-Additionally, store the PC + 4-the address of the instruction that follows the CALL-at the memory location given by source A.
+Like the JUMP instruction, set the instruction pointer to the target given in the destination, whether relative or absolute.
+Additionally, store the IP + 16-the address of the instruction that follows the CALL-at the memory location given by source A.